|

 SWCPC 508

-Daughters of the Confederacy whose aim is to preserve the memory of the Confederate armies
+the United Daughters of the Confederacy whose aim is to preserve the memory of

 McKnight, Mrs. J. O.